 25.5.2.6 UL OFDMA-based random access

-UL OFDMA-based distributed random access is a random access mechanism commenced from the trigger frame for multiple HE STAs to transmit UL PPDUs simultaneously over that the randomly selected resource units (RUs) assigned by an AP for transmission of UL PPDUs.
+UL OFDMA-based distributed random access is a mechanism for HE STA(s) to randomly select resource unit(s) (RUs) assigned by an AP in a soliciting Trigger frame that contains random RU(s)for transmission of UL PPDUs.
 The HE AP indicates a TBD parameter in the Trigger frame for HE STAs to initiate random access following the Trigger frame transmission.

 -------------- End Text Changes ----------------